GuilhermeGSousa/game-base-2D/README.md

 - A scene showcasing post-processing effects
 - A simple top-down scene
 - A simple platformer scene
+- A simple platformer character scene with a basin animation state machine setup

 ### Common
 - A simple audio manager